Namraa310806/AWSPeronsalCloudAssistant/README.md

 ## 📋 Project Overview

-Personal Cloud Assistant is a full-stack web application that allows users to create and manage notes, upload and store files securely in the cloud, and monitor system health in real-time.
+Personal Cloud Assistant is a full-stack web application that allows users to create and manage notes and upload/store files securely in the cloud.
 Built entirely on AWS serverless infrastructure for scalability, reliability, and cost efficiency.

 ## 🎯 Core Features